gusfeliciano/owasp-juice-shop-aws-ecs/README.md

 1. Security Group ID: Find this in the "Security Groups" section of the VPC dashboard
 2. Subnet IDs: Go to "Subnets" in the VPC dashboard and note the IDs of the public subnets you created

-Update your `.env.local` file with these IDs:
+Create and Update your `.env.local` file with these IDs:

 ```
 SECURITY_GROUP_ID=sg-xxxxxxxxxxxxxxxxx